-When is the percentage different useful and when it's not?
+When is the percentage difference useful and when is it confusing?

 Now it is time to dive deeper into the utility of the percentage difference as a measurement.
-It would come as no surprise to you that the utility of percentage difference is at its best when comparing two numbers; but not always.
+It should come as no surprise to you that the utility of percentage difference is at its best when comparing two numbers; but this is not always the case.
 We should, arguably, refrain from talking about percentage difference when we mean the same value across time.
-We think so because in everyday life we tend to think in terms of percentage change, and not percentage difference.
+We think this should be the case because in everyday life, we tend to think in terms of percentage change, and not percentage difference.

 It is, however, not correct to say that company

-K. In this case, we would be talking about percentage change, which is not the same as percentage difference.
-Another problem that you can run into when expressing comparison, using the percentage difference, is that, if the numbers you are comparing are not similar, the percentage difference might seem misleading.
+C. In this case, we would be talking about percentage change, which is not the same as percentage difference.
+Another problem that you can run into when expressing comparison using the percentage difference, is that, if the numbers you are comparing are not similar, the percentage difference might seem misleading.
 Why?

 Imagine that company

-KO, has 20.093 employees and the percentage difference between
+CA, has 20,093 employees and the percentage difference between

 B is 197.7%.
 Let's take it up a notch.
 Now a new company,

-KOT, this new company would have now 200.093 employees.
+CAT now has 200.093 employees.
 Now, the percentage difference between

-"How is this even possible?" - you might be rightfully asking.
-The reason here is that as the absolute difference gets bigger between two numbers, their percentage difference change decreases.
+"How is this even possible?"
+That's a good question.
+The reason here is that despite the absolute difference gets bigger between these two numbers, the change in percentage difference decreases dramatically.
+The two numbers are so far apart that such a large increase is actually quite small in terms of their current difference.
 Therefore, if we want to compare numbers that are very different from one another, using the percentage difference becomes misleading.
-Our recommendation to avoid any of these problems is to only compare numbers that are no more than one (two if you want to push it) orders of magnitude.
-If you want to learn more about orders of magnitude and what they mean, we recommend our scientific notation calculator.
+If you want to avoid any of these problems, we recommend only comparing numbers that are different by no more than one order of magnitude (two if you want to push it).

 As with anything you do, you should be careful when you are using the percentage difference calculator, and not just use it blindly.
-In our example, the percentage difference was not a great tool to compare
+In our example, the percentage difference was not a great tool for the comparison of the companies

-B companies.
-At the end of the day, there might be more than one way to skin a cat but not every way is equally good.
+B. At the end of the day, there might be more than one way to skin a

 The meaning of percentage difference in real life

-And now we arrive at the problem with percentage difference and how it is used in real life, more specifically in the media.
-The percentage difference is a non-directional statistics between any two numbers.
+And we have now, finally, arrived at the problem with percentage difference and how it is used in real life, and, more specifically, in the media.
+The percentage difference is a non-directional statistic between any two numbers.
 However, when statistical data is presented in the media, it is very rarely presented accurately and precisely.
 Even with the right intentions, using the wrong comparison tools can be misleading and give the wrong impression about a given problem.

 As for the percentage difference, the problem arises when it is confused with the percentage increase or percentage decrease.
-We have seen how different these measures can be when applied to extreme cases, like when comparing the number of employees between
+We have seen how misleading these measures can be when the wrong calculation is applied to an extreme case, like when comparing the number of employees between

-B. But now you know better and can see through these differences, and understand what the real data means.
+B. But now, we hope, you know better and can see through these differences and understand what the real data means.

-One other problem with data is that the way it is presented, can lead to the wrong conclusions or give the wrong impressions.
+One other problem with data is that, when presented in certain ways, it can lead to the viewer reaching the wrong conclusions or giving the wrong impression.
 Let's take a look at one more example and see how changing the provided statistics can clearly influence on how we view a problem, even when the data is the same.